SharePoint's Knowledge Base Software Won't Cut it

 Sure it might help to know what the big picture is for why insurance premiums are going up, but that doesn't help anybody when they're trying to update a customer's account.

-That's exactly what an actionable knowledge base is - a place for storing information that helps your team perform tasks such as updating customer accounts, creating invoices, creating a webinar, etc.
+That's exactly what an actionable knowledge base is — a place for storing information that helps your team perform tasks like updating customer accounts, creating invoices, creating a webinar, etc.

-Organizations need to be building more actionable knowledge bases and fewer knowledge bases.
+Organizations need to be building more actionable knowledge bases.

 Why do I need an Actionable Knowledge Base?

 And if you're constantly answering questions, you can't focus on other, more important tasks.
 Nor can you ever take vacation, get sick, or grow into a new management role.
-There needs to be another source for obtaining the information that they need - one that doesn't involve a lot of hands on attention.
+You need another source from which your employees can obtain the information that they need — one that doesn't involve a lot of hands on attention.

 Your team needs something to reference

-Learning something new doesn't come by just hearing it once - it takes repetition.
-So when somebody is performing a task that is new to him/her, even if he/she was taught how to do it in a fancy training two months ago, questions will come up.
+Learning something new doesn't come by just hearing it once — it takes repetition.
+So when somebody is performing a task that's new to them, even if they were taught how to do it in a fancy training two months ago, questions will come up.
 Questions about the little details.
-And for those questions, you need to have material that is easy to reference.
+And for those questions, you'll need material that's easy to reference.

-If reference material is not easily available, then either the task will be done incorrectly, or you be constantly answering questions as they come up.
+If referenceable material isn't easily available, then either the task will be done incorrectly, or you'll be constantly answering questions as they come up.

 Why is a document repository bad?

-Remember how I said that people need to reference something when they're learning how to do something new?
+Remember how I said people need a reference-point when they're learning how to do something new?
 Well trying to find a reference in a document repository is awful.
 The one piece of information you need might be locked in a PowerPoint presentation that was given three years ago... on slide 201 of 276.

-Nobody will look that hard for information, especially when they can just ping you over a chat service.
+Nobody will look that hard for information in a SharePoint knowledge base , especially when they can just ping you over chat.